 When understanding is uncertain, ask for an early demonstration.
 Demonstrations may include verification strategies, test patterns, behavior rules, or usage models.

 We explore the challenges of understanding quality goals.
 While "Big Requirements Up Front (BRUF)" is an Agile anti-pattern, "Quality Goals Up Front (QGUF)" is essential to the cost-effective acquisition of high-quality systems.

 Chapter 4.
 Specifying for Understanding

 In addition to the demonstration techniques described in chapter 2, specification can be a cost-effective tactic for catalyzing requirements understanding.

 If there are defects in requirement’s information or understanding, there will be defects in results.
 Sometimes, it's cheaper to debug results.
 When it isn't, requirements and their understanding should be checked.

 Chapter 6.
 Customized Requirements Development

 Application development may involve reuse, third-party products, and in-house development.
 Fixed RD strategies (e.g. Agile or Waterfall) do not work well in heterogeneous situations.
-Mixed RD is a strategy that does because it is customized to project specifics.
+Customized RD is a strategy that does because it is tailored to project specifics.